Zwarte Piet: Development and depiction in the 19th and 20th centuries

 According to a story from the Legenda Aurea, retold by Eelco Verwijs in his 1863 monograph Sinterklaas, one of the miraculous deeds performed by Saint Nicholas after his death consisted of freeing a boy from slavery at the court of the "Emperor of Babylon" and delivering him back to his parents.
 No mention is made of the boy's skin color.
 However, over the course of the 20th century, narratives started to surface that claimed Zwarte Piet was a former slave who had been freed by the saint and had subsequently become his lifelong companion.

 One version of the folklore surrounding the character suggests that Zwarte Piet's blackness is due to a permanent layer of soot on his body acquired during his many trips down the chimneys of the homes he visits.

 Early criticism and controversies

 The character became increasingly controversial during the latter part of the 20th century.
-In addition to the editorials and newspaper articles, Zwarte Piet was discussed on an 1987 episode of the Dutch edition of Sesame Street.
-In a segment, Pino, the Dutch version of Big Bird, learns how Zwarte Piet can be interpreted as racist while talking with the Dutch/Surinamese actress and singer Gerda Havertong.
-Beginning in the 1990s, there were several attempts to introduce a revised version of Zwarte Piet to the Dutch public, among them replacing the traditional black makeup with various other shades or colors.
+In addition to editorials and newspaper articles, Zwarte Piet was discussed during a 1987 episode of the Dutch edition of Sesame Street.
+In a segment, Pino, the Dutch version of Big Bird, learned how Zwarte Piet can be interpreted as racist while talking with the Dutch-Surinamese actress and singer Gerda Havertong.

+Beginning in the 1990s, there were several attempts to introduce a revised version of Zwarte Piet to the Dutch public that featured different shades and colors of makeup instead of the traditional black one.
 Model Doutzen Kroes later criticized Zwarte Piet and said she was ashamed of the Netherlands because of the character while on the Dutch talk show Pauw & Witteman in 2009.